Basics of Paleomagnetism and Rock Magnetism

 Present-day Geomagnetic Field

-Distribution of inclination, declination and total force of IGRF2020.
+Distribution of inclination, declination and total force of IGRF2025.

 General dipole nature of the geomagnetic field justifies to study the past geomagnetic field in terms of a virtual dipole moment.
 Virtual dipole moment (VDM) is a dipole moment calculated from the geomagnetic field observed at a point on the globe supposing that the field is entirely a dipole field.
-This image shows that the dynamic range of the VDM distribution (standard deviation is 16% of the mean) is much reduced from that of the distribution of the total force (25% of the mean), showing the dipole nature of the geomagnetic field (90% of the total power spectrum).
+The next image shows that the dynamic range of the VDM distribution (7.9±1.5×1022 Am2, standard deviation is 19% of the mean) is reduced from that of the distribution of the total force (42±11 μT, standard deviation of 26%), showing the dipole nature of the geomagnetic field (93% of the total power spectrum).

-Comparison of distribution between total force and VDM in IGRF2020.
+Comparison of distribution between total force and VDM in IGRF2025.